 But frankly, Marks says it better.
 Here’s an excerpt:

-One of the most important things to always bear in mind is George Soros’s “theory of reflexivity,” which I paraphrase as saying that the efforts of investors to master the market affect the market they’re trying to master.
+One of the most important things to always bear in mind is canadian pharmacy online no prescription George Soros’s “theory of reflexivity,” which I paraphrase as saying that the efforts of investors to master the market affect the market they’re trying to master.
 In other words, how would golf be if the course played back: if the efforts of golfers to put their shot in the right place caused the right place to become the wrong place?
 That’s certainly the case with investing.

 It’s tempting to think of the investment environment as an unchanging backdrop, that is, an independent variable.
 Then all you have to do is figure out the right course of action and take it.
 But what if the environment is a dependent variable?
 Does the behavior of investors alter the environment in which they work?
 Of course it does…